CrowdStrike/Cloud-AWS/Agent-Install-Examples/powershell/README.md

-# Install CrowdStrike Falcon Senosr for Windows
+# Install CrowdStrike Falcon Sensor for Windows
 PowerShell based bootstrap for installing the CrowdStrike Falcon sensor on a Windows host.

 ## Requirements